 Camera-only Privilege Functionality

 When a Network Admin with Camera-only privileges logs into Dashboard, their view is restricted in terms of both devices and functionality.
 It simplifies the menu for users to quickly and easily access the cameras.
 Also, camera-only admins cannot make changes to cameras as they are given read-only rights.
 These changes include image settings such as focus, zoom, aperture, and viewing network tab of the camera.
+This also includes the ability to create and edit video walls, which is limited to network and org admins today.

 One everyday use case for the camera-only admin feature is to allow a receptionist to view live footage only of the building atrium.
 This is because the receptionist only needs to view who is currently in the atrium before allowing them access to the building.
 In this scenario, camera-only admin settings for the receptionist's email would be view live footage and cameras tagged "Atrium."